kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 HPA Downscaling example:

-1. Pods of application A are created with a Deployment controller interceptor (priority 10001) and a ReplicaSet controller interceptor (priority 10000).
+1. Pods of application A are created with a Deployment controller interceptor (index 1) and a ReplicaSet controller interceptor (index 0).
 2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an interceptor (higher priority, e.g. 11000) on all of these pods.
+The HPA sets an interceptor (index 2) on all of these pods.
 3. A subset of pods from application A are chosen by the HPA to be scaled down.
 This may be done in a collaboration with another component responsible for resolving the scheduling constraints.
 4. The HPA creates EvictionRequest objects for these chosen pods.
-5. The eviction request controller designates the HPA as the interceptor based on the highest priority.
+5. The eviction request controller designates the HPA as the interceptor based on the highest index.
 No action (termination) is taken on the pods yet.
 6. The HPA downscales the Deployment workload.
 7. The HPA sets `ActiveInterceptorCompleted=true` on its own eviction requests.
 8. The eviction request controller designates the deployment controller as the next interceptor by